magusti/3DS-homebrew-development/README.md

 ## 3DS_efecteMatrix
-Screenshot of my Matrix effect on 3DS
+Screenshot of my own implementation of "Matrix effect" on 3DS
 ![Screenshot of my Matrix effect on 3DS.](efecteMatrix_3DS/efecteMatrix_3DS.png).

 <!-- Commented in ... -->